Here's the deal. Kids like fruit. Kids like veggies. Kids like to have fun.

 Instructions

-2. Drain the liquid from the tuna.
+Stack two slices of bread and cut out the shapes as shown at right.2.
+Drain the liquid from the tuna.
 In a bowl, mix together the tuna and all the ingredients except the veggies with a fork.3.
 Put a third of the filling in each sandwich, then add the

 veggies eye and mouth (we used a pea, a carrot, and a red pepper.)